 See journald.conf(5) for information about these settings.

-but are not writable.
-Adding a user to this group thus
+writable.
+Adding a user to this group thus enables them to read

 files will not be owned by the user, however, in order to avoid

-access to journal files via file system access control
+files via file system access control lists (ACL).
+Distributions

-and administrators may choose to grant read access to all members of the
+and administrators may choose to grant read access to all members

 wheel" and "

-system groups with a command such as the
+groups with a command such as the following:

 # setfacl -Rnm g:wheel:rx,d:g:wheel:rx,g:adm:rx,d:g:adm:rx /var/log/journal/

 Note that this command will update the ACLs both for